-The current portions of the liability at March 31, 2013 and 2012 were approximately \$652,000 and \$1.6 million, respectively, and were included within accrued liabilities in the accompanying consolidated balance sheets.
-The remaining non-current portions of the liability are included within non-current liabilities in the accompanying consolidated balance sheets.
+The current portion of the liability at March 31, 2014 and 2013 of approximately \$327,000 and \$652,000, respectively, is included within accrued liabilities in the accompanying consolidated balance sheets.
+The change in the estimated fair value of the liability for the years ended March 31, 2014, 2013, and 2012 is included as part of operating expenses in the accompanying consolidated statements of operations.

-Other than the above, we did not have any material financial assets or liabilities measured at fair value on a recurring basis using Level 3 inputs as of March 31, 2013.
+Other than the above, we did not have any material financial assets or liabilities measured at fair value on a recurring basis using Level 3 inputs as of March 31, 2014.

 Our non-financial assets, such as goodwill, intangible assets and property and equipment, are measured at fair value on a non-recurring basis, generally when there is a transaction involving those assets such as a purchase transaction, a business combination or an adjustment for impairment.
-See Notes 4 and 5 above for further discussion regarding certain of our intangible assets and goodwill balances (including goodwill impairment) that were measured at fair value, using certain Level 3 inputs, during the fiscal years ended March 31, 2013 and 2012.
+See Notes 4 and 5 above for further discussion regarding certain of our intangible assets and goodwill balances (including goodwill impairment) that were measured at fair value, using certain Level 3 inputs, during the fiscal years ended March 31, 2014, 2013, and 2012.